-Drove to my usual first night stop, Farmington, New Mexico.
+I drove to my usual first night stop, Farmington, New Mexico.
 Generally speaking, this 11-hour drive is beautiful and interesting, but uses divided highways, so it is more of a utility drive.
 With radio and CDs, plus frequent phone calls to my wife and friends, the time slides by.

-• The Great Gallery
+Hite Crossing and The Great Gallery

-Drove from Farmington northwest, shooting along the way.
+I drove from Farmington northwest, shooting along the way.

-Arrived at the Horseshoe Canyon detachment of Canyonlands National Park by 1 p.m.
+I arrived at the Horseshoe Canyon detachment of Canyonlands National Park by 1 p.m.

 The largest figures depicted at the Great Gallery are present in a scene at the beginning of the film Koyaanisqatsi, the title of which is a Hopi Indian word meaning “life out of balance.”

 Rain and Scouting

 It rained in the San Rafael Swell, where I had hoped to hike, so instead I drove to Capitol Reef National Park, making some decent images along the way.

-Mostly drove and scouted at Capitol Reef
+I mostly drove and scouted at Capitol Reef.

-Rain almost continuous in the morning.
+Rain was almost continuous in the morning.
 A spot of sunshine tempted me out in the afternoon, so I drove to Sego Canyon near Thompson Springs, Utah, a fairly deserted settlement.

 In the process of searching for the Sego Canyon petroglyphs, I managed to get my car stuck in some surprisingly slick, deep mud on a road that looked drivable.

-• Capitol Reef
+Capitol Reef National Park

-Up before dawn and out the door in Green River, Utah, in time to shoot a lovely sunrise at the Book Cliffs north of town.
+I was up before dawn and out the door in Green River, Utah, in time to shoot a lovely sunrise at the Book Cliffs north of town.